gilch/hissp/docs/macro_tutorial.rst

 There's some unavoidable imprecision in the float calculations approximating irrational numbers, but notice the noisy-looking numbers are close to zero.
+I'll be using `round` liberally to make the remaining examples easier to read.

 But kwarg alone names should be enough to disambiguate the cases;
 we don't need separate functions.